-ARRIVAL AND DROP OFF PROCEDURES ARRIVAL
+ARRIVAL AND DROP OFF PROCEDURES

+ARRIVAL

-Students should arrive at school no earlier than 7:30 A.M. except for those who are enrolled in the Before School Care Program.
-Students who arrive between 7:30 A.M. and 7:50 A.M. will report to the cafeteria where they will be supervised by staff.
-At the 7:50 bell, students in the cafeteria will be dismissed to class by grade, and students just arriving should go directly to class.
+Students should arrive at school no earlier than 7:30 A.M. except for those who are enrolled in the Before School Care which opens at 7:00.
+Students who arrive between 7:30 A.M. and 7:50 A.M. will report to the cafeteria where they will be under the supervision of school staff.
+Students will be dismissed by grade level to their classrooms from the cafeteria at 7:50 A.M.
+Students arriving after 7:50 bell should go directly to their classroom.
 Students must be seated in class and ready to begin work at the sound of the 8:00 A.M. bell, or they will be considered tardy.

-DROP OFF PROCEDURE
+CARLINE DROP OFF PROCEDURE